AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 <br><br><b>x0, y0, z0</b>: A prescaled 3D X, Y, or Z coordinate in the range -32767 to +32767.
 This number is divided by 32767 to yield a floating point number in the range -1.0 to +1.0, for 3D computations.
-To prescale a set of coordinates for use in a VDU command, scale them all to fit within the range -1.0 to +1.0, then multiply the original floating point values by 32767.
+To prescale a set of coordinates for use in a VDU command, scale them all to fit within the range -1.0 to +1.0, then multiply the new floating point values by 32767.
 ```
 F = FACTOR * 32767
 PX = X * F